sjrusso8/fastapi-lakehouse/README.md

 ### Create Fake User Data

 Import the `.dbc` file under '/data/create_faker_data.dbc' into your Databricks workspace and run the notebook.
-This will create a Delta table for `users` under the a dataabase `fastapi`.
+This will create a Delta table for `users` under the a database `fastapi`.

 ## Run FastAPI